dihmandrake/strongswan-container/Readme.md

 It uses [musl-libc](https://www.musl-libc.org/) and not [glibc](https://www.gnu.org/software/libc/), because glibc always requires dynamic linking for NSS.
 It is at least used for the function `getaddrinfo()`, which takes care of DNS/Name resolution.
 Musl handles this function without any dynamic linking.

 New versions are automatically pulled in via [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) and created as a new Pull Request with a nightly [GitHub Action](.github/workflows/update-submodules.yml).
+Container updates are manged via [Dependabot](.github/dependabot.yml).

 All cipher suites are based on OpenSSL and all in-tree crypto is disabled for security reasons.
 The enabled plugins can be found in the [Dockerfile](./Dockerfile) and compiler flags as well.